Guide on maintaining a healthy domain.

 If you send emails to such addresses, You're making your own pitfall to hurt your domain reputation and sender reputation.

 8. Adding a custom domain

-Outplay uses default domain for tracking links, opt-out and meeting links.
+Outplay uses the default domain for tracking links, opt-out, and meeting links.
 When your tracking domain is different from your sender domain it's more likely to end up in spam.
-To avoid that you need to add custom domain in Outplay.
+To avoid that you need to add a custom domain in Outplay.

 9. Authenticate your domain if not done yet

 Domain Authentication verifies the email from its source by validating the sender's email.

 It verifies emails by checking for any spamming or spoofing that is done from the sender's email.

 This section may sound super technical, but, this is a no-brainer.

 SPF: Sender Policy Framework allows you to specify the IP address of the mail server which can send emails on your behalf.
 This can be achieved by adding the TXT record in the sender's domain DNS settings.

 DKIM: DomainKeys Identified Mail allows the senders to authenticate their emails by including a digital signature in the email header.
 This can be achieved by adding the TXT record in the sender's domain DNS settings.